 To the 1976 Olympics!

 Next, we learn all about how Bela aggressively Toddlers and Tiaras-ed Nadia and her hair throughout the 1976 Olympics (oh…ew…), which can only mean one thing: It’s time for the classic footage of Nadia’s “10,” complete with commentary straight from the “pins getting stuck between my fingers is my only analysis” school.
 Elfi owes her so much.
 Oh.
 Ohhhhhh.
 Oh.
 Ooooooh.

 “A perfect tyin!
 The first time I’ve ever seen that in Olympic competition.
 A perfect tyin!”

-At this point, Crazy-Eyes Comaneci finally comes out to play to tell us that she absolutely has not forgotten that only three of the judges gave her 10.0 for that routine and one gave her 9.9…
+At this point, Real Nadia finally comes out to play and tells us that she absolutely has not forgotten that only three of the judges gave her 10.0 for that routine and one gave her 9.9…

-Cut to Nadia in her murder basement in front of a map covered in pushpins and string, drawing a black X over a picture of that judge.
+Cut to Nadia in her crazy-wall murder-basement in front of a map covered in pushpins and string, drawing a black X over a picture of that judge.
 You can be 100% sure that judge disappeared under mysterious circumstances some months later.
 Has anyone checked the lake?